 Inventories are measured at the lower of cost and selling price less costs to complete and sell, on the weighted average cost basis.
 The cost of inventories comprises all costs of purchase, cost of conversion and other costs incurred in bringing the inventories to their present location and condition.
 When inventories are sold, the carrying amount of those inventories is recognised as an expense in the period in which the related revenue is recognised.
 The amount of any write-down of inventories to net realisable value and all losses of inventories are recognised as an expense in the period the write-down of loss occurs.
-The amount of any reversal of any write-down of inventories, arising from an increase in the net realisable value, are recognised as a reduction in the amount of inventories recognised as an expense in the period in which the relations recognised as an expense in the period in which the reversal occurs.
+The amount of any reversal of any write-down of inventories, arising from an increase in the net realisable value, are recognised as a reduction in the amount of inventories recognised as an expense in the period in which the reversal occurs.